rakinthegreat/BanCOVID-Source/README.md

 **Why this app: -**

-Okay, so there might be questions regarding why you should use this app instead of the vast number of other apps available online.BanCOVID
+Okay, so there might be questions regarding why you should use this app instead of the vast number of other apps available online.

 So here we go: